meaningcrisis/meaningcrisis.github.io/docs/features/features.md

 # Feature Ideas

 The possibilities in a digital medium are almost unlimited.
-But which features are truly helpful for the reader?
+But which features are truly helpful for learners?
+And how can they be implemented?

 {: .fs-6 .fw-300 }